Self-Injury Awareness: Understanding the Struggle

 Creating an environment where people feel safe to talk about their struggles without fear of being judged is vital.
 The more we educate ourselves and others, the more we can break the cycle of silence and help those who are struggling to find healthier ways to cope.

-If someone you care about is injuring themselves, it can be overwhelming and heartbreaking.
-You might feel unsure of what to say, worried about doing the wrong thing, or even frustrated that they’re hurting themselves.
-But the most important thing you can do is be there to listen.
+If someone you care about is hurting themselves, it can feel overwhelming and heartbreaking.
+You might not know what to say or worry about saying the wrong thing.
+You might even feel frustrated or scared.
+But the most important thing you can do is be there—and listen.

 Listen without judgment

-Many people who injure themselves feel embarrassed, guilty, or afraid of being misunderstood.
-Instead of reacting with shock, anger, or guilt, listen with empathy.
-Let them talk about their feelings without trying to “fix” them right away.
-Saying something like, “I’m here for you, and I want to understand what you’re going through,” can go a long way in making them feel safe.
+Many people who injure themselves feel ashamed, embarrassed, or afraid that others won’t understand.
+Instead of reacting with shock or anger, try to listen with care and empathy.
+Let them share their painful emotions in their own words.
+You don’t have to fix everything right away.
+Saying something like, “I’m here for you, and I want to understand what you’re going through,” can make them feel supported and safe.

 Encourage professional help